Skip to content

 • by

-Dragonflies are fast‑flying insects commonly found near rivers, ponds, farms, and gardens across the Philippines.
-They play an important role in nature by helping control mosquito and small insect populations.
+Dragonflies are fast-flying insects commonly found near rivers, ponds, rice fields, farms, and even urban gardens across the Philippines.
+Beyond their beauty, they play an important ecological role by helping control mosquito and small insect populations.

 • Tutubi – dragonfly